- 300-hp, turbocharged 3.0-liter inline-six-cylinder

 For 2014, BMW has broken out its two-door versions of the 3-series ( the coupe and convertible) into the new 4-series, so the 335 is now offered as a sedan and a touring hatchback, called the Gran Turismo (covered separately on this site).
 Further changes for 2014 include a leather-wrapped sport steering wheel, a 10 year subscription to BMW’s emergency notification system, and added wood trim on the interior.

 The 3-series is two years out from a redesign that was more of an adaptation than a departure from the previous version.
 2014’s version appears identical to previous years.
 There are minor differences in small cosmetic pieces across trim levels, with an M-sport appearance package optional that adds slightly more aggressive body work.
-Xenon headlights and 17-inch wheels are standard, with automatic high beams, 18- and 19-inch wheels, and a power moonroof also available.
+Xenon headlights, a power moonroof, and 18-inch wheels are standard, with automatic high beams and 19-inch wheels also available.

 Under the hood, the 335 features a 300-hp, turbocharged 3.0-liter inline-six-cylinder that is mated to an eight-speed automatic transmission.
 For those who prefer to row their own gears, a six-speed manual is also offered.
 Rear-wheel drive is standard, with all-wheel drive available.